rnb-disinfection/rnb-planning/docs/HOW_TO.md

     cd "$RNB_PLANNING_DIR"doxygen && python ./host_doxygen.py
     ```
 * Now you can browse doxygen documents from other computers in the local network at \<IP\>:\<PORT\>/index.html

+## Scripts
+* Scripts to use or test the framework are in src/scripts